dsb-lab/CellBasedModels.jl/docs/src/Usage_Fitting.md

 using CellBasedModels
 ```

-    WARNING: could not import CellBasedModels.Model into Fitting
+    WARNING: could not import AgentBasedModels.Model into Fitting

 # Model Fitting